ubercomrade/esdeg/README.md

                         (path/to/table.xlsx).
 XLSX table contains logo of
                         motifs. if '-x' is given, then ESDEG creates XSLX table.
-By default it isn't used -f, --filter          If this argument is used, then filtration will be applied to ESDEG table based on expression level of TFs.
+By default it isn't used -b, --best            If this argument is used, then for each TF only the motif with best enrichment will be left (Some times TF have several motifs in DB)
+  -f, --filter          If this argument is used, then filtration will be
+                        applied to ESDEG table based on expression level of TFs.